johanclasson/Rester/README.md

 * Logs are not persisted.
 * Although detailed information is logged, it is not displayed in the user interface.
-* Services, Endpoints and Actions cannot be reordered.
+* Services, action groups and actions cannot be reordered.
 This can be a mayor pain, but there is a workaround.
 	1. Export your data.
 	2. Unzip the .rdb-file, for example with [7-zip](http://www.7-zip.org/).
 	3. Edit the json-data with a text editor.